microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-get.md

 Get the properties and relationships of the specified [event](../resources/event.md) object.

-TAn app can get an event in another user's calendar if:
+An app can get an event in another user's calendar if:

 * The app has application permissions
 * The app has the appropriate delegated [permissions](#permissions) from one user, and another user has shared a calendar with that user, or has given delegated access to that user.
 See [details and an example](/graph/outlook-get-shared-events-calendars).